nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 > Use case ends

 1b.
 To-do list does not found any tags
 > 1b1.
-To-do list returns ‘No reminder has been found.’ <br>
+To-do list returns 'No reminder has been found.' <br>
 > Use case ends

 <br>